llafuente/language/variables/variables.md

 > when a variable references counter add 1

 > when a variable is deleted counter subtract 1

+STUDY: this can be done with a type wrapper... maybe do not force users to use it by default

 #### functions in modules.